cbg-ethz/PrimerID/README.md

 6.  **SeqAn**; _at least 2.0_ (http://github.com/seqan/seqan/releases)

     SeqAn is the basis of the pIDalign semi-global aligner.

+7.  **standard Unix utilities**; such as zip/unzip, wget, etc...

+    If you cannot execute a command, chances are that you are missing one of the more common utilities we require in addition to the tools listed above.

 A number of external programs are also required: